Why Does My WiFi Keep Turning Off?

 How Can I Stop My WiFi Turning Off or Dropping Out?

 It’s a good idea to start with the basics and work up from there, till you find a solution.

 - If you’re in an older house or building, sometimes thick walls can interfere with the WiFi signal.
-Try going into the same room as the WiFi device or modem and seeing if the signal still drops out with a clear space.
+This is particularly true if you have a lot of thick wood in your house like a mantle or fireplace.
+Try going into the same room as the WiFi device or modem and see if the signal still drops out with a clear space.

 - Check your modem.
 Look at the lights on your modem when your WiFi is working and when your WiFi is dropping out.
 If a light turns off or flashes red when the WiFi drops out, it is probably a problem somewhere in the modem or the modem connection.
 You’ll need to check your modem owner’s manual or ask the manufacturer for advice (most allow you to submit a support ticket on their website.)

 - Check the phone socket.
 If you have a phone line, you also need to check the socket.
-The plug of the phone line may be loose, or there may be built up in the socket itself.
-Unplug the cord, gently wipe a dry Q tip through the socket.
-You can also try putting a little mentholated spirits on the Q tip for a better clean.
+The plug of the phone line may be loose, or there may be build up in the socket itself.
+Unplug the cord, gently wipe a dry Q-tip through the socket.
+You can also try putting some methylated spirits on the Q-tip for a better clean.

 - Visit your manufacturer’s website to upgrade any firmware updates that may have come out since you purchased your modem.

 - Check Your Firewall.
 If you’re using Windows, go into your control panel and click the Windows Firewall icon.
 Depending on your version of Windows, there should be an option with wording similar to “Allow a program through Windows Firewall.”
 See if you are able to add your modem or modem program, or attempt turning off the firewall altogether and test your internet connection again.